TB/HIV Project News

 WASHINGTON D.C. | October 1, 2013 -- The deaths of more than 74 000 children from tuberculosis (TB) could be prevented each year through measures outlined in the first ever action plan developed specifically on TB and children.

-ROADMAP FOR CHILDHOOD TB: TOWARDS ZERO DEATHS
+ROADMAP FOR CHILDHOOD TB: TOWARD ZERO DEATHS

 The World Health Organization, the International Union Against Tuberculosis and Lung Disease, the Stop TB Partnership and other partners will launch a roadmap outlining the path towards zero deaths from childhood tuberculosis.